I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

-I will start this hub out by talking a bit about the arena, as it has relevance in the boss fight.
-Afterwards, I will break down the fight itself into each of its distinct phases.
+First I will talk a bit about the arena, as it has relevance in the boss fight.
+Afterward, I will break down the fight itself into each of its distinct phases.

 So, please read on and see how this boss can be beaten!

 This battle is fought deep within the recesses of the Earth Temple, the game's second dungeon.
 The arena itself is a long, inclined corridor that looks like the back of a dragon.
 While the bottom half of the corridor is rather plain, the top half has Bomb Flowers lining both sides of the corridor, and the very top opens up into a circular area that contains some Heart Flowers in case you need some healing during the fight.

 After a few words with Ghirahim, he transforms a boulder into the Pyroclastic Fiend, Scaldera.
 This fiendish beast starts at the bottom of the corridor and starts moving upwards, stopping (or rather, rolling back down the corridor as a result of the explosion's shock) only if a Bomb blows up in its vicinity.
 Its body temperature is so high that it can set nearby Bomb Flowers off, which you're probably going to see a lot of during the fight, and that will also send Scaldera rolling down the corridor.